 1. EAT REAL FOOD

 Eat fresh and natural foods for maximum nutrition.
 Make sure the majority of your meals comprise of vegetables, salads and nourishing soups.
 Remember to make the meals yourself, or get it prepared by someone who loves you.
 That way, you’ll know exactly what’s going into your body.
-For a convenient and delicious way to enjoy more greens try using Healthy Chef Green Smoothie.
+For a convenient and delicious way to enjoy more greens try using Healthy Chef Everyday Greens.
 It’s the perfect blend of organic greens plus probiotics to help keep your gut happy.

 Remember to make meals yourself, or get it prepared by someone who loves you.
 That way, you’ll know your meals are prepared with care in regards to your health and you know exactly what’s going into your body.